Coffee Banana Smoothie

 But I’ve realized I just don’t love them on their own.
 In something, though, is a whole different story.
 (Similar to how I feel about oranges.)
 Offer me a slice of banana bread, banana pie, banana pudding, a banana ice cream sundae, and I might just bite your hand off.

-So it comes as no surprise that I really love this banana smoothie.
-Itโ€™s sweet and tangy, with a hint of coffee and honey โ€“ good energy boost in the morning to start your day.
+So it comes as no surprise that I really really love this banana smoothie.
+Itโ€™s sweet and tangy, with a hint of coffee and honey โ€“ this ingredient list might sound weird, but trust me, the flavors work!
+A good energy boost in the morning to start your day.

-• Milk: We use whole milk, but low fat, skim, or even almond milk can be used instead, keeping in mind the consistency will be thinner.
+• Milk.
+I use 2% milk, but whole milk works great, too.
+You can also use low fat, skim, or even almond milk instead, keeping in mind the consistency will be thinner.

-• Vanilla Greek yogurt: This adds tanginess and contributes to the creaminess.
-Greek yogurt is preferred over regular yogurt and vanilla over plain, for flavor.
+• Greek yogurt.
+This adds tanginess and contributes to the creaminess.
+Greek yogurt is preferred over regular yogurt for creaminess and added protein, but regular is fine.
+Try it with vanilla Greek yogurt for extra flavor!

-• Honey: For natural sweetness that balances out the tang from the yogurt.
+• Honey.
+For some sweetness that balances out the tang from the yogurt.

 5 from 8